ToolsForHumans/zag/doc/source/user/conductors.rst

 #.
 Forcefully delete jobs that have been failing continuously after a given
    number of conductor attempts.
-This can be either done manually or automatically via scripts (or other associated monitoring) or via the jobboards :py:func:`~taskflow.jobs.base.JobBoard.trash` method.
+This can be either done manually or automatically via scripts (or other associated monitoring) or via the jobboards :py:func:`~zag.jobs.base.JobBoard.trash` method.
 #.
 Resolve the internal error's cause (storage backend failure, other...).

 Interfaces
 ==========

-.. automodule:: taskflow.conductors.base
+.. automodule:: zag.conductors.base
-.. automodule:: taskflow.conductors.backends
+.. automodule:: zag.conductors.backends
-.. automodule:: taskflow.conductors.backends.impl_executor
+.. automodule:: zag.conductors.backends.impl_executor

 Implementations
 ===============